FrostCorealis/Next-Steps-Moving-To-Medium/README.md

 I respect React, but between now and the next Chainlink Hackathon, I’ll be looking at other ways to construct frontends that can read and write blockchain data.
 React is used widely for a reason, but Vue3 and Angular are both intriguing.
 I’m also heading back to Codecademy to learn TypeScript.

 I’m curious about design platforms like Framer, but I’m a builder.
 I like to build interconnected full stacks.

-Anyway, I've been working on a contract for an NFT game (not for the hackathon) and plan to build the frontend for that with Vue.
+Anyway, I've been working on a contract for an NFT game (not for the hackathon) and plan to build the frontend for that with either Angular or Vue.

-Stay tuned! 🙏🏻